All Episodes

 I don't understand that.

-Telephone number is 800-282-2882 and the email address Ilrushball at EIBNet.com.
+Telephone numbers 800-282-2882 and the email address LRushbaugh at EIBnet.com.

-So Nan, have we got a lot to do today here?
+So, Nan, have we got a lot to do today here?

-And as the big voice on the right, uh no better place for you to be than to hear all about it.
+And as the big voice on the right, no better place for you to be than to hear all about it.

 Obama killed Osama.